Skip to main content

 Presence in the Museum Context

-The dominant framework for understanding museum learning is Falk and Dierking's Contextual Model of Learning, validated with 217 adult visitors at a major science centre.
+The dominant framework for understanding museum learning is Falk and Dierking's Contextual Model of Learning, validated with 217 adult visitors at a major science center.

 The Novelty Effect: A Real Concern with Known Solutions